openface/onset-alien-invasion/README.md

 The satellite computer has enough power to communicate with the mothership.
 Search the island for parts that can be used to operate the satellite computer to reach the end game.

+### Features

+* Character selection at spawn, skydive with parachute into the island
+* Garage computer with instructions/clues about the mission
+* Supply drops at random locations every few minutes provide health, armor, and a weapon (uses waypoints)
+* Computer parts hidden around the island that can be picked up and taken to the main satellite computer
+* Satellite computer requires parts to be fully operational.
+Once 100%, the mothership lands
+* Mothership spawns for a short while on a random player target, hurts everyone within in range